 - Are you an author?
 The Author Pro theme helps authors better present their work and market themselves through user-friendly design and powerful functionality.

 - Wanna showcase your portfolio?
-Whether you are a photographer, graphic designer, entertainer or event planner, you need a theme like Vivien.
+Whether you are a photographer, graphic designer, entertainer, or event planner, you need a theme like Vivien.
 Vivien boasts big, bold images, parallax scrolling sections, and a carousel slider which help you display testimonials and past projects in the best light.
-Plus you can build your own shop, share stories and personal insights in a seamless way.

 Want more theme ideas?
 Check out my favorite WordPress themes by niche.